Sure Dividend

 Ecolab was created in 1923 when its founder Merritt J. Osborn invented a new cleaning product called “Absorbit”.
 This product cleaned carpets without the need for businesses to shut down operations to conduct carpet cleaning.
 Osborn created a company revolving around the product, called Economics Laboratory, or Ecolab.

-Ecolab operates three major business segments: Global Industrial, Global Institutional, and Global Energy, each of roughly equal size.
-The business is diversified in terms of operating segments and also geography.
+Ecolab operates three major business segments: Global Industrial, Global Institutional, and Global Energy, each roughly equal in size.
+The business is diversified in terms of operating segments and geography.
 About 55% of the company’s sales take place outside North America.

 Source: Investor Presentation